themitosan/R3ditor/Roadmap.md

 ## Room Data Table (RDT)
 - Read items, files and maps!
 [WIP]
-- Refactor the message reading code! (it makes me feel like a idiot)
+- Refactor the message reading code! (it makes me feel like a idiot) [WIP]
 - Read messages of every single RDT file!
 (FA 02) [WIP]
 - Read all Doors [WIP]
 - Read Enemies on map